peteyoung/python-dev-env/python-dev-setup.md

       * If you use OS/system package manager, you will only be as current as their repository.
    * `pip` or `pyenv ` first?
       * `pyenv` has no `python` dependencies, so if it doesn't exist on the system at all, you'll be fine.
       * `pip` is installed by default by `pyenv` during a Python build/installation.
+It is installed relative to that Python install, and is only visible to that Python install.
       * You can upgrade this `pip` with either `pip install -U pip` or the curl pipe method.
 Both will only upgrade `pip` in the currently active version of Python.
    * `pip` or `virtualenv` first?
-      * `virtualenv` also installs `pip`.
+      * `virtualenv` also installs `pip` in each new virtual environment.
 AAAAAGH!!!
 Did I mention it also installs setuptools too?
+Both are only relative to, and visible to the Python copied into that virtual environment.
          * While this is weird, it works out that `virtualenv`'s `pip` will override `pyenv`'s when the virtual environment is `activate`d.
       * Installing with `pip install virtualenv` is stated to install globally.
 What if this is done with a `pip` installed with a version of Python by `pyenv`?
          * It will install `virtualenv` for the version of Python that's currently active via `pyenv`.
 Other versions of Python managed by `pyenv` will error out if `virtualenv` is invoked and has not been installed for said other version of Python.
 However, `pyenv` will also report that `virtualenv` is installed for a different version of Python.